 MITSUBA understands its own positioning by visualizing its own and other companies’ intellectual property information.
 Moreover, both the intellectual property and the business/development departments collaborate with each other from the early stages of development, aiming to acquire broad and strong patent rights, sharing intellectual property issues early, and minimizing intellectual property risks.
 We also respect the rights of other companies and respond appropriately.

-MITSUBA cooperates with technical centers at overseas Group sites to collect and analyze global patent information and disseminate information to related departments.
+MITSUBA cooperates with technical centers at overseas Group companies to collect and analyze global patent information and disseminate information to related departments.
 Furthermore, by effectively utilizing information, we are able to create and file inventions that are mindful of SDGs.

 International tax rules triggered by the Base Erosion and Profit Shifting (BEPS) project by the Organization for Economic Co-operation and Development (OECD) are becoming more complex year by year, and the importance of corporate governance related to taxation is increasing in Japan.
 MITSUBA Group has established the “Group Tax Management Regulations” and is working to strengthen appropriate tax payment and tax governance on a global basis, and to maintain and improve tax compliance.